Keir Starmer is a husband, father, and former Chief Prosecutor. His entire career has been about securing justice for those that need it.

 Despite the challenges this presented for Keir, he was hugely influenced by his mother’s courage and determination to live her life despite her illness.
 It also gave him a deep gratitude for the NHS.
-To this day, he is certain of just how valuable our health service is.

-Standing up for ordinary people against the powerful
+Standing up for working people

 Keir got his qualifications as a lawyer in 1987 and began working as a barrister.